tanviralamcse/Launching-a-Static-Website-on-Amazon-S3/README.md

 ## Mistakes
   - ## SSL configuration
     - I created SSL certificates in Frankfurt Region, and for that I was unable to locate them while Using CloudFront.
-      - then I realized that, CloudFront is global. and everything we point to it must has public access or setup globally.
+      - then I realized that, CloudFront is global. and everything we point to must have public access or setup globally.
   - ## Bucket Configuration:
       - I initially created two identical S3 buckets containing the same files.
 In hindsight, I realized that there should only be one main bucket for serving content and a separate bucket solely for redirecting traffic.